 Spelling, Punctuation and Grammar

-In EYFS and KS1, the focus of handwriting is writing position, correct grip and accurate letter formation.
-This is taught during Read Write Inc. sessions and is linked to phonics learning.
+In EYFS and KS1, the focus within handwriting lessons is writing position, correct grip and accurate letter formation.
+These skills are taught during RWI sessions and are linked to phonics learning.
 As children move off the RWI programme and through KS2, a Nelson handwriting scheme is followed.
 This provides a clear and consistent whole-school handwriting approach.

-Children then move towards joining letters and developing their own fully cursive script to ensure they meet the ‘expected standard’ in the end of key stage writing teacher assessments.
-When children are consistently joining their writing, maintaining equal height of lower case letters and showing clearly distinguished ascenders and descenders, they earn their much coveted pen licence.
+Children then move towards joining letters and developing their own fully cursive script to ensure they meet the ‘expected standard’ by the end of Year 6.